Extinction risk from climate change: Fish and other marine species

-A 2022 paper found that 45% of all marine species at risk of extinction are affected by climate change, but it's currently less damaging to their survival than overfishing, transportation, urban development and water pollution.
+A 2022 paper found that 45% of all marine species at risk of extinction are affected by climate change, but it is currently less damaging to their survival than overfishing, transportation, urban development and water pollution.
 However, if the emissions were to rise unchecked, then by the end of the century climate change would become as important as all of them combined.
 Continued high emissions until 2300 would then risk a mass extinction equivalent to Permian-Triassic extinction event, or "The Great Dying".
 On the other hand, staying at low emissions would reduce future climate-driven extinctions in the oceans by over 70%.

 A 2021 study which analyzed around 11,500 freshwater fish species concluded that 1-4% of those species would be likely to lose over half of their current geographic range at 1.5 C-change and 1-9% at 2 C-change.
 A warming of 3.2 C-change would threaten 8-36% of freshwater fish species with such range loss and 4.5 C-change would threaten 24-63%.
 The different percentages represent different assumptions about how well freshwater fishes could disperse to new areas and thus offset past range losses, with the highest percentages assuming no dispersal is possible.
 According to the IUCN Red List criteria, such a range loss is sufficient to classify as species as "endangered", and it is considered equivalent to >20% likelihood of extinction over the 10–100 years.